Travel Guide For Yellowstone National Park in September

 Yellowstone Weather in September

-The average temperatures in September at Yellowstone are highs in the upper 60s and lows in the upper 30s degrees Fahrenheit.
+The Yellowstone National Park weather and temperatures in September are moderate with highs in the upper 60s and lows in the upper 30s degrees Fahrenheit.

 Be prepared for rain or snow at any time in September.
 It also doesn’t hurt to pack winter gloves, winter hat, winter coat and fleece jacket – wear layers since the mornings and evenings will be cool.